Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

 \subsubsection{Temperature Calculation}

-Using this assumption along with equation \ref{eq:H_5}, temperature can be calculated.
-For a pure substance with phase change at a single temperature,
+From equation \ref{eq:H_5} and the choice of a reference point, temperature can be calculated.
+For a pure substance with phase change at a single temperature

-and for materials like alloys where phase change occurs over a temperature range,
+and for materials like alloys where phase change occurs over a temperature range

-As shown in figure \ref{fig:H_1}, for materials where phase change occurs at a single temperature, enthalpy experiences a step jump at the melting temperature ($T_m$).
-For materials such as alloys with a phase change temperature interval (PCTI), phase change occurs over a temperature range $T_1$ to $ T_2$.
+As shown in figure \ref{fig:H_1}, for pure materials, enthalpy experiences a step jump at the melting temperature $T_m$.
+For alloys with a phase change temperature interval (PCTI), phase change occurs over a temperature range $T_1$ to $ T_2$.
 When the temperature is within the PCTI, the material is mushy.
-In the current study and equation \ref{eq:H_7}, enthalpy is assumed to vary linearly over the PCTI.
+In equation \ref{eq:H_7}, enthalpy is assumed to vary linearly over the PCTI.